mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/B1_rusty_graphs/index.md

 }
 ```

-This implementation and representations may not be the best one - but it is not meant to be; I simply want to showcase an idea, not implement the fastest graph at mimuw.

-This implementations has its problems of algorithmic nature (problematic removal and so on), but, I will write that again, it plays nice with Rust.
+This implementation has its problems of algorithmic nature (problematic removal and so on), but it plays nice with Rust.
 There is no runtime penalty and we enable compiler to help us.
 It also is not a syntactic nightmare.

-## Hero we definitely need
+## Real-world solution

-If one tries to implement graphs in Rust and embarks on Google journey how to exactly do it, they will find that the go-to answer is: it's a nightmare, use Petgraph.
+If one tries to implement graphs in Rust and embarks on a Google journey how to exactly do it, they will find that the go-to answer is: it's a nightmare, use Petgraph.
 It's a sensible route to choose - Petgraph really simplifies things.
 In fact my team has done exactly that with our final program.
-Let's dive deeper into how Petgraph does it magic:
+Let's dive deeper into how Petgraph does its magic:

 ```rust
 pub struct Graph<N, E, Ty = Directed, Ix = DefaultIx> {